royalmelon0505/MFG_prompt/pre_prompt2.md

 """
 Description of new AV-Scene:
-<font color="red">I hope the other surrounding cars can move faster, and make the ego car move slower</font>
+<span style="background-color:yellow">I hope the other surrounding cars can move faster, and make the ego car move slower</span>

 Metadata about original AV-Scene:
 ```